DominikaDu/dominikadu.github.io/other.md

 ### Encouraging Women Across All Borders

 In the summer of 2019, I co-founded Encouraging Women Across All Borders (EWAAB) with my good friend Kaitlin Gili.
-Our vision was to create a platform to:
+Our vision was to create a platform to support the confidence of young women.
+Our strategy became to:
-- **encourage** undergraduate women to be more confident in their academic abilities as well as other passions,
+- **encourage** undergraduate women to go outside of their comfort zone in their academic abilities as well as other passions and explore what's possible,
-- **provide** them with tools to boost their communication and leadership skills,
+- **provide** them with tools to boost their communication and leadership skills to be able to seize opportunities,
 - **connect** them to a global support network of inspirational women, both junior and senior.
 {: style="text-align: justify"}

-We managed to kick off the EWAAB mentoring program (later known as Encourage Her) at 8 universities ranging from Canada to Australia in the inaugural year.
+We managed to kick off the EWAAB mentoring program (later known as Encourage Her) at 8 universities ranging from Canada to Australia in the inaugural year, together impacting 27 mentees across 6 countries.
 Since then, EWAAB has expanded into a non-profit organisation.
-Beyond the mentoring program, we are now also building a separate platform for our network as well as a virtual library of short videos of inspirational speakers talking about the challenges they've faced.
+Beyond the second year of the mentoring program, we are now also building a separate software platform for our network as well as a virtual library of short videos of inspirational speakers talking about the challenges they've faced.
 {: style="text-align: justify"}

 In addition, we also operate the [Her Story](https://www.ewaab.org/her-story) blog series.
 Here are my contributions: